xuan827/Roxanne-portfolio/final_project.md

 - Reason 4: Not get spayed or neutered
   - Figures showing the powerful breeding ability of cats and dogs
-  - spayed or neutered rate of U.S and compare with the spayed or neutered rate of cats and dogs received by shelters
+  - Spayed or neutered rate of U.S and compare with the spayed or neutered rate of cats and dogs received by shelters

-3. Take actions to help stray dogs and cats and give them a home (call to action) Based on the analysis of previous reasons, proposed
+3. Take actions to help stray dogs and cats and give them a home (call to action) Propose some suggestion to reduce the number of stray dogs and cats based on the reasons analyzed before.
+  -  If you have a pet, pleas be responsible for it
+  -  Adoption instead of purchase or support more for shelters (Figures of geographical distribution statistics of shelters)
+  -  Please wear ID tags for your pets
+  -  Get your pet spayed or neutered

+# Sketch